-Time is in days (d), because the model uses a daily time step.
+Time is in days (d).
 However, there are several exceptions to this convention.
 Flow and velocity variables are per second.
 Food availability and intake calculations use hourly rates because the number of hours per day that fish feed is variable.